yuanhang-liu/yuanhang-liu.github.io/_pages/about.md

 ---
 Hi!
 I'm Yuanhang Liu, a Master student in [King's College London](https://www.kcl.ac.uk/) and my major is Robotics.
 Before that, I got my bachelor degree of Robotics from School of Mechanical and Electrical Engineering at [China University of Mining and Technology, Beijing](https://www.cumtb.edu.cn/).

-My primary research interests focus on Deep learning, Intelligent Robot, Natural Language Processing (NLP), especial about Sentiment Analysis and Explainability, Brain-Computer Iterface, Human-Computer Interface, Biosignal processing.
+My primary research interests focus on Deep learning, Intelligent Robot, Natural Language Processing (NLP), especial about Sentiment Analysis and Explainability, Brain-Computer Iterface, Human-Computer Interface, Optimal Control.

 This is my [CV](/files/CV-Yuanhang Liu.pdf).